Title

 LTO Memorandum Circular No. 96-227 establishes guidelines for the annotation and cancellation of chattel mortgages, attachments, and other liens on motor vehicles, requiring proper documentation and fees to ensure accurate public records and compliance with the Land Transportation and Traffic Code.

-It covers the annotation and/or cancellation of chattel mortgage, attachment, and other liens or encumbrances on motor vehicles.
+The circular covers the annotation and/or cancellation of chattel mortgage, attachment, and other lien or encumbrance.

-It should be effected at the District Office that issued the latest Certificate of Registration.
+At the District Office that issued the latest Certificate of Registration (CR).

-A written consent of the first mortgagee endorsed at the back of the chattel mortgage contract and the recording of such consent with the Register of Deeds is required.
-The existence of the first mortgage must be indicated on the new Certificate of Registration Encumbered.
+A written consent of the mortgagee must be endorsed at the back of the chattel mortgage contract and recorded with the Register of Deeds.

 Analyze Cases Smarter, Faster